List of awards and honors received by Jimmy Carter: Namesakes

+Carterpuri

+The village of Carterpuri in the Indian state of Haryana was named after President Carter to mark his visit in 1978.
+Carter's mother Lillian had previously visited the community in the 1960s as a Peace Corps volunteer.

 Navy submarine

 In 1998, the U.S. Navy named the third and last Seawolf-class submarine the USS Jimmy Carter (SSN-23) in honor of former President Carter and his service as a submariner officer.
 It became one of the first Navy vessels to be named for a person living at the time of naming.

 Fish species

 In 2002, a fish species was given a scientific name after him, the bluegrass darter (Etheostoma jimmycarter), for his environmental leadership and accomplishments in the areas of national energy policy and wilderness protection, and his lifelong commitment to social justice and basic human rights.

 U.S. Naval Academy building

 In February 2023, the United States Naval Academy changed the name of its engineering building from Maury Hall to Carter Hall in honor of the former president and Naval Academy graduate.
 The building was previously named for Matthew Fontaine Maury, an oceanographer and U.S. naval officer who gave up his commission to fight against the United States by serving as a naval officer and diplomatic envoy to England for the Confederacy.